Robertson Publishing

 Decorative elements, page numbering

-Photos and illustration placement and keylines
+Photos and illustration placement

 b.